 6) Prothrombin time (PT)/International normal ratio (INR) <1.5 x ULN and PTT (activated partial thromboplastin time [aPTT]) <1.5 x ULN (unless abnormalities are unrelated to coagulopathy or bleeding disorder).

-8) Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.
+8) Eastern Cooperative Oncology Group (ECOG) performance status of 0-2.

 9) Female subjects who are of non-reproductive potential (ie, post- menopausal by history - no menses for =1 year; OR history of hysterectomy; OR history of bilateral tubal ligation; OR history of bilateral oophorectomy).
 Female subjects of childbearing potential must have a negative serum pregnancy test upon study entry.

-10) Male and female subjects of reproductive potential who agree to use both a highly effective method of birth control (eg, implants, injectables, combined oral contraceptives, some intrauterine devices [IUDs], complete abstinence1, or sterilized partner) and a barrier method (eg, condoms, cervical ring, sponge, etc) during the period of therapy and 30 days for females and for 90 days after the last dose of study drug.
+10) Male and female subjects of reproductive potential who agree to use both a highly effective method of birth control (eg, implants, injectables, combined oral contraceptives, some intrauterine devices [IUDs], complete abstinence1, or sterilized partner) and a barrier method (eg, condoms, cervical ring, sponge, etc) during the period of therapy and for 90 days after the last dose of study drug.
 Male subjects must agree to refrain from sperm donation until 90 days after the last dose of study drug.

 1) Any prior therapy (including but not limited to chemotherapy,